wifinigel/wiperf/mkdocs/docs/faq.md

 Please see this advanced configuration note: [link](adv_proxy.md)

 ## My probe only needs to hit internal network targets.
 How do I stop the DNS check to google.com?
 Before commencing tests, wiperf will perform a test DNS lookup to ensure that DNS is working OK.
 By default, the DNS target in ```/etc/wiperf/config.ini``` is set to 'google.com'.
-If your DNS is internal to your network and does not resolve public Internet targets, yo can change the section below to point at an internal target.
+If your DNS is internal to your network and does not resolve public Internet targets, you can change the section below to point at an internal lookup target (that will pass a lookup!).

 ```
 ; connectivity DNS lookup - site used for initial DNS lookup when assessing if DNS working OK